sproutsocial/seeds-packets/README.md

 - Get approval
 - Merge PR
 - Pull down latest from `upstream`
-- Run `lerna publish`, to publish new packages to npm
+- Run `yarn release`, to publish new packages to npm.
+This will also generate updated changelogs for each packet that has been changed.
-- Do `git push upstream master --tags`, to push the new tags to the repo

 ### Testing packet changes locally